 In the late 1990s I began my turns to decolonial and postcolonial theories, sensing key limitations in the critical anthropological theories I had been using.
 Critical anthropology is still crucial for keeping theory grounded in the materiality of peoples’ everyday living, in and across a range of intercultural settings.
 And indeed, there are critical anthropologists working to theorize this grounding from non-Western contexts, too.
 Nevertheless, I became more acutely aware of the decolonial theorists at work across the global South, and sometimes in Europe and the U.S., who more prominently theorized political repression and liberating struggle than did the anthropologists.

 Among decolonial thinkers I include such figures as Frantz Fanon, Aime Césaire, Gloria Azaldúa, Chela Sandoval, W.E.B.
-Du Bois, Angela Y. Davis, Vijay Prashad, and more recently (encountered through collaborations with the pioneering work of my wife, Wonhee Anne Joh), the key works of R. Radhakrishnan, Kuan-Hsing Chen, and renewed attention to Judith Butler’s theories.
+Du Bois, Angela Y. Davis, Vijay Prashad, and more recently, R. Radhakrishnan, Kuan-Hsing Chen, and renewed attention to Judith Butler’s theories.
 What I needed from all these theorists, especially in the period of the disintegration of the Soviet Union and the rise of the U.S. to sole super-power, was especially their vigorous counter-imperial critique.

 Decolonial theory gave me a sharper-edged political theory, stressing empire and colonization, while preserving the intercultural and polycultural theorizations of critical cultural anthropology.